Viviana Ramirez Loaiza

 Global Talent Research Fellowship: Viviana Ramirez Loaiza

-Teresa Armijos Burneo, Lecturer at the School of International Development
+Teresa Armijos Burneo, Lecturer at the School of Global Development*

 Knowledge exchange for disaster risk reduction and peace building in Colombia